 - Transfer tape

-- Cricut machine (You can see which is my favorite here.)
+- Cricut machine – This model is my favorite.

 - Bless your heart file (if you would like to make the same quote)

-Want to just watch the process of making an epoxy tumbler?
-I have a video for you!
+Want to watch the process of making an epoxy tumbler?
+I have a helpful video for you!

 If you can’t watch the video or want to see pictures instead, just keep following along below!

-First, you will need to paint your tumbler.
-I started with a pink version but you can also paint the plain steel versions as well.
-Just be sure to leave a lip at the top for your mouth to come in contact with.
-Most paints are not food safe even though they are non-toxic (see the green tape on my tumbler?).
+Note: Be careful to leave a lip at the top for your mouth to come in contact with because most paints are not food safe even though they are non-toxic (see the green tape on my tumbler?).

-Once you have a painted tumbler, it is time to add glitter!
-You can do this a variety of ways including loose glitter and decoupage.
-I, however, am obsessed with the Glitterific paint!
-I used one coat all over my tumbler and it came out perfectly.
+I used one coat all over my tumbler, and it came out perfectly.
 Be sure to use painter’s tape around the top and the bottom before painting.
 I went in slightly so that I would have room to come out with my epoxy and seal everything.

-This paint does have a tendency to sag when drying so you can either put it on your Spin It or turn occasionally while drying.
-I love that this paint has both small glitter and large glitter pieces all in one bottle.
+This paint does have a tendency to sag when drying, so you can either put it on your Spin It or turn it occasionally as it dries.
+I love that this paint has both small glitter and large glitter pieces all in one bottle!

 Once your glitter is dry, you can remove the painter’s tape and get ready to add your epoxy resin.

 Adjust your Spin It.
 Make sure the nut on the very end is tight.
 Then use the adjustment knob to make the turner itself larger or smaller.
-Make it where the steel cup you are making to fit tightly so it doesn’t fly off as it spins!
+You want the steel cup you are making to fit tightly so it doesn’t fly off as it spins!

 Let’s apply the first coat of epoxy.
 You will need to add more painter’s tape to your tumbler on both the top and the bottom.
-Put it a little outside of your glitter line so that the epoxy will lock in the glitter.
+Put it a little outside of your glitter line so that the epoxy will lock in all of the glitters.
 Remember to press the tape down well.

-Then add the tumbler to the tumbler turner.
-Make sure it is both tight on the machine and level as well.
-Move and adjust as needed.
-You can also shim the base of the Spin It to level.
+Next, add the tumbler to the turner.
+Make sure it is both tight on the machine and level.
+Move and adjust it as needed.
+You can also shim the base of the Spin It to level the tumbler if needed.

-Protect both your work surface and the base of the Spin It.
-The epoxy will get everywhere.
+Cover and protect both your work surface and the base of the Spin It before you begin spinning.
+The epoxy WILL get everywhere.

 Allow the epoxy tumbler to spin while it cures.
-You will want it to remain on a flat surface during this time away from any dust and debris (which will permanently adhere to your tumbler).
+You will want it to remain on a flat surface during this time and keep it away from any dust and debris (which will permanently adhere to your tumbler).

 Keep spinning until the resin left in your mixing cup seems set enough not to run.
-Note: Keep in mind that the Spin It is not designed to rotate more than 6 hours at a time, however.
-Once set up, you can stop the spinning but leave your epoxy tumbler on the machine.
-You will want it to continue to cure without touching the surface.
+Note: Keep in mind that the Spin It is not designed to rotate more than 6 hours at a time.

 You can now add a vinyl design to the outside of your glitter tumbler.
-I cut a quote with my Cricut machine but you can cut any design that you like.
-Then just weed away any excess vinyl and apply transfer tape.
+I cut a quote with my Cricut machine, but you can use any cut design that you like.
+Then just weed away any excess vinyl and apply a transfer tape.